 No need to mention that the best months for a trip to Frankfurt are the summer months in Europe.
 That said, July and August can get hot and since it is the holiday season many people travel to Frankfurt.
 Good thing about the peak season is that there are events on a daily basis, so it just depends what you are looking for.
 If you are a fan of Christmas markets then plan your Frankfurt city trip in the weeks before Christmas.
 Usually they start around the last week of November.

 Traveling to Germany by train?
 Consider the bus!
 Why?
 Read more about it in my article about the best way from Aachen to Cologne.
+Train travel in Germany is expensive and busses in Germany are cheap and convenient.
+Try it out below in the public transport search engine.

 Some cool facts about Frankfurt